Prop Firm Software Subscription and License Management Guide

 - Checkout metadata

 Checkout creates the subscription.
-Webhooks or Make.com scenarios keep the license backend updated.
+Stripe webhooks keep the license backend updated.

-Make.com can receive Stripe events and call the licensing backend with the fields the product expects:
+The Stripe webhook receives Stripe events and calls the licensing backend with the fields the product expects:

 - stripePriceId